What are the signs of autism?

 While many states mandate ABA coverage, AIM is committed to working with you to determine benefit coverage.
 We are in-network with Arkansas BlueCross BlueShield, UnitedHealthcare, Aetna, Cigna, TriCare and QualChoice, and are in the process of contracting with several other insurance companies.

-Please contact us at firstname.lastname@example.org or call 501.574.3053 for more information and for a consultation.
+Please contact us at email@example.com or call 501.574.3053 for more information or to schedule a consultation.

 How do parents contribute to ABA therapy?